harryziyuhe/amberharrywedding/PLAN.md

 - RSVP page:
   - Add a dedicated `rsvp.html` page in the same editorial style as the rest of the site
   - Use a single-page guest flow:
-    * lookup by first name and last initial
+    * lookup by first name or nickname and last initial
     * confirmation state showing the matched party name
     * party-based RSVP form on the same page
     * clear success state after save
   - Prefill existing RSVP values when a party is loaded so guests can update later using the same lookup
   - For each invited party member, allow attending yes/no and show entree choices only when attending is yes
+  - Allow some parties to RSVP for one optional unnamed guest, with a separate plus-one section that can collect attendance, optional guest name, and entree choice
   - Keep the page centered, refined, and minimal rather than app-like or administrative
   - Back the page with two Netlify Functions and a lightweight hosted data layer using Supabase
   - Preserve privacy by exposing only the matched party after exact lookup and never exposing the full guest list or contact data